najibu/design_patterns_php/README.md

 ## Design Patterns

 1. The Decorator Pattern<br />
-A decorator allows us to dynamically extend the behavior of a particular object at runtime, without needing to resort to unnecessary inheritance.
+A decorator allows us to dynamically extend the behaviour of a particular object at runtime, without needing to resort to unnecessary inheritance.
 <br />

 2. Gettin' Jiggy With Adapters<br />
+Allows you to translate one interface for use with another.

 An adapter is one of the easier design patterns to learn.
 The reason why is because you use them in the real world all the time!
 <br />

 3. The Template Method Pattern<br />
+Useful when worry about code duplication.

-I bet you've used the template method design pattern on multiple occassions without even realizing it!
+I bet you've used the template method design pattern on multiple occasions without even realizing it!
 This is an easy one to understand.
 <br />

 4. Pick a Strategy<br />